Pests & Disease In Your Home

 What Pests, Carry & Spread Disease?

-Some pests are more critical than others with respect to disease.
-For this reason, we shall quickly separate pests into two groups.
+Some pests are more critical than others concerning disease.
+For this reason, we shall quickly separate pests into three groups:

 Pests most likely to spread disease (also called vectors) include pests feeding on or having exposure to: